-Educators and Team members are aware of duties and must enact allocated duties during Simulated Emergency drills.
-This includes the nominated Chief fire Warden and Area Wardens of each classroom to carry out procedures (as noted below in Emergency Procedure)
+Educators and Team members are aware of duties and must enact allocated duties during simulated emergency drills.
+This includes the nominated Chief Warden and Area Wardens of each learning space to carry out procedures (as noted below in Emergency Procedure)

-There are emergency cots or other equipment that is to be used for any children not walking during evacuations.
-These cots/equipment are to be checked regularly and maintained in a sturdy condition to ensure safety at all times.
+There are emergency cots, prams and / or carriers or other equipment that are to be used for any children not walking during evacuations.
+These cots/equipment are to be checked regularly and maintained in a sturdy condition to ensure they remain in good working order.

-The ambulant children will be led in single file using evacuation ropes, except when moving down the stairs where practicable and based on the centre Risk Assessment.
-The non-ambulant children as identified in Risk Assessment shall be placed in evacuation cots or prams and moved in them during the evacuation.
-Baby carriers may also be used to evacuate younger babies (0-8months)
+The ambulant children will be led in single file using evacuation ropes, except when moving down the stairs where practicable and based on the centre risk assessment.
+The non-ambulant children as identified in the risk assessment shall be placed in evacuation cots / prams and moved in them during the evacuation.
+Baby carriers may also be used to evacuate younger babies (0-8months) in some situations.